tassia/vanierFLOSS/README.md

 ## Where and when do we meet?

+Our main means of communication is a discord server.
+Get in touch with one of the club members, and ask for an invitation.

 We use [Jitsi](https://meet.jit.si/) in our virtual meetings, a FLOSS solution for video conferencing.
 Join [our channel](https://meet.jit.si/vanierFLOSS) and make yourself at home!
 No account needed.

-We have a weekly check-in on Thursday from 18:00 to 19:00, which sometimes goes on a bit later.
+[NEEDS UPDATE] We have a weekly check-in on Thursday from 18:00 to 19:00, which sometimes goes on a bit later.
 Club members work on their own FLOSS activities over the week, and might plan additonal meetings as needed.